 If you do want to use a blue wall as a blue screen, it should be flat and lacking any surface pattern or texture.
 Essentially you need a flat uniform color.
 The more uniform the color and shade of blue, the easier it will be to remove it in the Chromakey software or in Zoom’s virtual background settings.

 Green and blue backgrounds are chosen so that chromakey software is less likely to remove the human form from the video clip.
 But what about other colors?
-After all, we don’t all wear red-toned clothes, so what colors can we wear without risking.
+After all, we don’t all wear red-toned clothes, so what colors can we wear without risk.

 What color should you not wear on a green screen?